Ed Sheerhan, 2017

 Choose from the following activities:

 - Listening Listen to the song while reading the annotated lyrics below.
-Intended for nonprofit educational purposes only.
+Lyrics intended for nonprofit educational purposes only.

 castle-on-the-hill-lyrics.docx castle-on-the-hill-lyrics.pdf

-- Post-Listening Talk about childhood memories.
+- Writing / Discussion Talk about childhood memories.
 Structure the conversation with the Draw-Write-Share activity below, in which students draw a picture of their childhood home and then answer questions about childhood friends.
 Permission is granted to reproduce for classroom use.
 For levels high beginning and up.

-1. Ask students to complete the sentences below on their own paper.
-(Before students share personal information, it is always best to give them a short planning phase to write their responses.)
+- Discussion Students compare the pros and cons of their hometowns.
+First, ask students to complete the sentences below on their own paper.
+(It is best to give students a short planning phase to write their responses before talking.)

 The best thing about my hometown is _____.